Clustering, Coding, and the Concept of Similarity: Diffusion Coefficients and Dissimilarity Metrics

 in which the \emph{divergence}, $\mathrm{div}_{\mathcal{M}} $, and the \emph{gradient}, $\mathrm{grad}_{\mathcal{M}}$, can both be defined on $\mathcal{M}$ independently of a coordinate system. \begin{theorem} Let $\mathcal{M}$ be an embedded submanifold of ${\bf R}^{n}$, and let $\Delta_{\mathcal{M}}$ be the Laplace-Beltrami operator on $\mathcal{M}$.
 Then

-is the differential operator of a Brownian motion process in ${\bf R}^{n}$ that has been projected orthogonally onto $\mathcal{M}$. \end{theorem} \begin{proof} The proof starts by showing that $\mathcal{L}$ can always be written in H\"{o}rmander form without the ${\bf V}_{0} \partial$ term.
+is the infinitesimal generator of a Brownian motion process in ${\bf R}^{n}$ that has been projected orthogonally onto $\mathcal{M}$. \end{theorem} \begin{proof} The proof starts by showing that $\mathcal{L}$ can always be written in H\"{o}rmander form without the ${\bf V}_{0} \partial$ term.
 In particular, we can write:

 where $({\bf e}_{1}, {\bf e}_{2}, \ldots , {\bf e}_{n})$ is an orthonormal basis for ${\bf R}^{n}$ and $\Pi_{\mathcal{M}}$ is the orthogonal projection operator from the tangent bundle in ${\bf R}^{n}$ onto the tangent bundle in $\mathcal{M}$.
 See Section 4.2.1 of \cite{stroock2000} or Theorem 3.1.4 in \cite{hsu2002stochastic}.
-From this result, it follows that we can construct a diffusion process on $\mathcal{M}$ whose increments are precisely the projections, under $\Pi_{\mathcal{M}}$, of the increments of a Brownian motion process in ${\bf R}^{n}$, and whose differential operator is $\mathcal{L} $.
+From this result, it follows that we can construct a diffusion process on $\mathcal{M}$ whose increments are precisely the projections, under $\Pi_{\mathcal{M}}$, of the increments of a Brownian motion process in ${\bf R}^{n}$, and whose infinitesimal generator is $\mathcal{L} $.
 For the details, see Theorem 4.37 in \cite{stroock2000}. \end{proof}

 The diffusion process constructed in Theorem \ref{ProjectLaplaceBM} is known as \emph{Brownian motion on $\mathcal{M}$}.

 Let us now analyze the stochastic process defined by equation \eqref{wCauchy}, or \eqref{ItoXtDef}, or \eqref{StratXtDef}, projected onto the $\rho$ and $\Theta$ coordinates separately.
 To simplify the calculations, we will initially focus our attention on the simple Gaussian case, in which $\nabla U(x,y,z) = (- a x, - b y, - c z)$, and we will start with a construction borrowed from \cite{zbMATH03323567} and \cite{ito1975}, but adapted to match this example.
 Consider the following matrix: